 Columbia, SC 29223

-Ben recently graduated (after seven years) from the University of SC, earning his BA, MSW, and MPA.
-He studied nonprofit organizations extensively in college and is excited to leave the ivory tower and gain real world experience with SCANPO while continuing learning and put his skills to good use.
+Ben graduated from the University of SC in 2012, earning his BA, MSW, and MPA.
+He studied nonprofit organizations extensively and is excited to leave the ivory tower and gain real world experience with SCANPO while continuing learning and put his skills to good use.
 He is a board member of Camp T.A.L.K.
 (Teaching Advocacy and Life-skills to Kids), a nonprofit a summer day-camp for children with Autism, that he helped to incorporate and gain 501(c)(3) status.
 He is also a Congregation Council member at Reformation Lutheran Church.
 Ben lives in Columbia with his partner, Jeremy.

 Madeleine has served as president since January 2011, bringing her passion for South Carolina’s nonprofit sector and all that it does.
 She works closely with SCANPO’s Board of Directors to advance services to members and the sector and is guided by SCANPO’s mission, vision and core values.